Privacy Hub

 Other data

-Other third party supplied data such as politically exposed persons (PEPs) and sanctions data and mortality data will be stored for a period determined by criteria such as the agreed contractual terms.
+Other third party supplied data, such as politically exposed persons (PEPs) and sanctions data, and mortality data, will be stored for a period determined by criteria such as what has been agreed in the contract.

 Archived data

-Equifax holds data in an archived form for longer than the periods described above, for things like research and development, analytics and analysis, (including refining lending and fraud strategies, scorecard development and other analysis such as loss forecasting), for audit purposes, and as appropriate for establishment, exercise or defence of legal claims.
-The criteria used to determine the storage period will include the legal limitation of liability period, agreed contractual provisions, applicable regulatory requirements and industry standards.
+Equifax holds data in an archived form for longer than the periods described above, for things like research and development, analytics and analysis, (including refining lending and fraud strategies, scorecard development and other analysis such as loss forecasting), for audit purposes, and for the establishment, exercise or defence of legal claims.
+The criteria used to decide the appropriate storage period will include the legal limitation of liability period, agreed contractual terms, regulatory requirements and industry standards.

 8. DOES EQUIFAX MAKE DECISIONS ABOUT YOU OR PROFILE YOU?

-Accordingly, Equifax does not tell its clients if they should offer you credit or services – this is for the client to decide based (at least in part) on the data and analytics that we provide.
+Accordingly, Equifax does not make any decision about you or tell its clients if they should offer you credit or services – this is for the client to decide based (at least in part) on the data and analytics that we provide.

-Please refer to the CRAIN for more details on this: www.equifax.co.uk/privacy-hub/crain
+Please refer to the CRAIN for more information about this.

 Scores and ratings